bartko4321/mint-config/README.md

 An automated, powerful Bash script designed to transform a clean **Linux Mint** installation with the **Cinnamon** desktop into a complete, optimized workstation ready for both work and entertainment.

-> ⚠️ **Note:** At the end of its execution, the script automatically restarts the system to apply all changes (including kernel modules and Plymouth configuration).

 ---